-&lt;sup>16 The CARB Scoping Plan process will provide a broader forum for statewide decision-making on carbon neutrality pathways.
+18 The CARB Scoping Plan process will provide a broader forum for statewide decision-making on carbon neutrality pathways.

-While all scenarios assume some level of these advanced mitigation measures and NETs, the scenarios are ranked based on their relative amounts of each and degree of fuel combustion (implying impacts on local air pollution and health), climate change mitigation risk, and technology implementation and adoption risk.
-Two bookend scenarios are developed, which either rely on a significant amount of CDR options ("High CDR") or limit the amount of gross emissions as much as possible by adopting a broad suite of advanced mitigation measures and early emissions reduction strategies to minimize the need for CDR ("Zero Carbon Energy").
+While all scenarios assume some level of these advanced mitigation measures and CDR, the scenarios are ranked based on their relative amounts of each and degree of fuel combustion (implying impacts on local air pollution and health), climate change mitigation risk, and technology implementation and adoption risk.
+Two bookend scenarios are developed, which either rely on a significant amount of CDR options ("High CDR") or limit the amount of gross emissions as much as possible by adopting a broad suite of advanced mitigation measures and early emission reduction strategies to minimize the need for CDR ("Zero Carbon Energy").
 The High CDR scenario has the highest potential risks for local air quality, and implied health impacts, as well as climate change mitigation risk, while the Zero Carbon Energy scenario has the lowest risk for these two factors.
 Meanwhile, both scenarios are deemed to have a high technological implementation and adoption risk as these both rely significantly on technologies that are not commercialized to date and rely on the very early adoption of decarbonization measures.

 The Balanced scenario, which includes a combination of the measures adopted in each of the bookend scenarios, may provide a balance of trade-offs in terms of impacts on health and air pollution, climate change mitigation risk, and technological implementation and adoption risk.
 The cost of these scenarios relative to one another is uncertain as the strategies that each of these rely on are for the most part not commercialized to date and are each subject to their own range in costs.
-The NETs considered might vary between \$110/tCO2 and \$370/tCO2 while the advanced mitigation measures vary from negative cost (MDV and HDV electrification displacing expensive fuel options) and up to \$890/tCO2 for the electrification of industry process heat.
+The NETs considered here might vary between \$110/tCO2 and \$370/tCO2, while the advanced mitigation measures vary from negative cost (MDV and HDV electrification displacing expensive fuel options) to more expensive than CDR, ranging as high as an estimated \$420 - \$1,000/ton for synthetic natural gas.

 The measures adopted to achieve 80x50 in all three scenarios (energy efficiency, electrification in transportation and buildings, and the decarbonization of electricity generation), are considered "least regrets" mitigation strategies.
 Cross-sector decarbonization is also particularly reliant on the availability of low carbon fuels.
 Whether these fuels are biomethane, hydrogen or synthetic fuels will depend on their relative economics by 2045 and their availability.
 Continued development of these zero-carbon fuel sources is likely to be a key for achieving economy-wide carbon neutrality.
 In addition, a significant reliance on negative emissions across all scenarios is far from being trivial, with the lowest at 33 MMT/year in 2045 and at the highest 80 MMT/year in 2045.
-Given the limited commercial availability of NETs today, it is critical that continued research and investment be dedicated to these if they are to become a key pillar to help achieve statewide carbon neutrality.
+Given the limited commercial availability of CDR and NETs today, it is critical that continued research and investment be dedicated to these if they are to become a key pillar to help achieve statewide carbon neutrality.